CHINOGA/chino-parking-system/README.md

 - Ensure the SMS service is properly configured to send notifications.
 - The system uses server-side and client-side validation for data integrity.
 - The reporting dashboard supports infinite scroll for exited vehicles.
+- Export functionality for parked and exited vehicles added in reporting.php.

 ## License